mtconnect/standard_doc_generator/protocol_markdown/agent.md

 The MTConnect Standard specifies the minimum functionality of the {{term(agent)}}.
 The functionality is as follows:

 * Provides store and forward messaging middleware service.
-* Provides a key-value information storage and retrivial service.
+* Provides key-value information storage and retrieval service.
 * Implements the ReST API for the MTConnect Standard.
   * {{term(device)}} metadata.
   * {{termplural(observation)}} collected by the agent.